 with as little as 3% down.

-When considering whether or not to buy a property within a homeowners association, it makes sense to understand what you’d be committing to if you bought this property.
+When considering whether or not to buy a property within an HOA, it makes sense to evaluate what you’d be committing to.

 • What are the HOA fees each month?
 What do they cover?

-• If the fees seem low, does it appear as though enough funds are collected to maintain general areas?
-What about meeting rooms, the gym, pool area, and so forth?
+• If the fees seem low, are enough funds collected to maintain general areas?
+What about meeting rooms, the gym, the pool area, and so forth?

 • If the HOA fees are higher than expected, do they seem excessive for what you’d get in return?